technologistkj/eat-dosa-reminder/README.md

 A recordable and repeatable reminder to "busy kids" to finish the food on the table. :)

-This is hosted and is available for use here - https://codemarvels.com/dosa-reminder/
+This is hosted and available for use here - https://codemarvels.com/dosa-reminder/